-CHILD'S NAME School u
+CHILD'S NAME School use

-D.O.B attach ph here
+D.O.B. attach photo here

 Class

 Contact Information

-Name Relatio onship to pupil 1

-Phone numbers Work Home Mobile Other 1

-If I am unavailable olease c ontact: 1

-Name Relation onship to pupil 1
+Name Relationship to pupil

 Phone numbers Work Home Mobile Other

+If I am unavailable please contact:

+Name Relationship to pupil

+Phone numbers Work Home Mobile Other

+1. Does your child need an inhaler in school?
+Yes/No (delete as appropriate)

-2. Please provide in Do they have a spa on on your child's current trea atment.
-(Inc clude the name e, type o f inhaler, the dose a nd how many p uffs?)
+2. Please provide information on your child's current treatment.
+(Include the name, type of inhaler, the dose and how many puffs?)

+Do they have a spacer?

-3. What triggers you ur child's asthma?
+3. What triggers your child's asthma?

-ave a spare inhaler in school. h your child's name and mus
+4. It is advised that pupils have a spare inhaler in school.
+Spare inhalers may be required in the event that the first inhaler runs out is lost or forgotten.
+Inhalers must be clearly labelled with your child's name and must be replaced before they reach their expiry date.
+The school will also keep a salbutamol inhaler for emergency use.

-Please delete as an propriat e:
+Please delete as appropriate:

 - My child carries their own inhaler YES/NO - My child REQUIRES/DOES NOT REQUIRE a spacer and I have provided this to the school office - I am aware I am responsible for supplying the school with in date inhaler(s)/spacer for school use and will supply this/these as soon as possible.
+YES/NO

-YES/NO - 5.
-Does your child need a blue inhaler before doing exercise/PE?
-If so, how many puffs? - 6.
-Do you give consent for the following treatment to be given to your child as recognised by Asthma Specialists in an emergency?
-Yes/No (delete as appropriate)
+5. Does your child need a blue inhaler before doing exercise/PE?
+If so, how many puffs?

+6. Do you give consent for the following treatment to be given to your child as recognised by Asthma Specialists in an emergency? - Yes/No (delete as appropriate)

-Emergency Procedure - severe symptoms (see full schools asthma attack procedure)
+Emergency Procedure - severe symptoms (see full school's asthma attack procedure)